sinamics/uavcast/README.md

 # uavcast - companion software for remote :helicopter: :boat: :red_car:

-uavcast 5.x has been re-written from the ground-up compared to the previouse versions, and are still missing key features before it is usable.

 :warning: This project is still in development and does not have a stabel version yet.
 Feel free to make improvements and provide a PR.

 Latest build of this repository can be found at: